 Amal Sethi, SJD Candidate

-Before joining Penn Law, Amal completed his LLB from The Government Law College Mumbai, graduating as a recipient of the Nivedita Nathany Award for Academic Excellence and Leadership.
-Amal also holds Post Graduate Diplomas in Human Rights from The National Law School of India University (NLSIU, Bangalore) and a Post Graduate Diploma in International Humanitarian Law from The National Academy of Legal Studies and Research (NALSAR, Hyderabad).
+Before Penn, Amal completed his Bachelor of Laws from Government Law College (Mumbai) where he graduated as a recipient of the Nivedita Nathany Award for Academic Excellence and Leadership.
+He also hold a Post Graduate Diploma in Human Rights from The National Law School of India University (NLSIU, Bangalore) and a Post Graduate Diploma in International Humanitarian Law from The National Academy of Legal Studies and Research (NALSAR, Hyderabad).